-SH 306 Non-Violence in a Culture of Violence
+M 316 Non-Violence in a Culture of Violence

-Skills in non-violence are critical in ministry today whether in direct action and intervention or restorative justice and conflict resolution.
-Active listening, circle process, and non-violent practice will be introduced.
-The pedagogy of this course will involve interplay between the biblical witness of gospel nonviolence, narrative theology, and the experience of practitioners and students.
+This course on urban Non-violence will address peacemaking in its "full spectrum," which is to say from direct action and intervention to restorative justice and conflict resolution.
+Certain skills, such as active listening, circle process, and non-violent practice will be introduced.
+The pedagogy of this course will involve interplay between the biblical witness of gospel non-violence, narrative theology, and the experience of practitioners and students.